 But if, by chance, you tucked it into your pocket or a bag, get it out and take a look.
 The verbiage in the agreement will lay it out: No matter which additional insurance policies you might have bought, you're on the hook for any tickets or fines you encounter through your own mistakes while driving the car.

 Note: It's best to just say 'mea culpa' and pay what you owe.
-If you blow off any tickets or fines that you incur while traveling, the car rental agency will connect the fines back to you, and you could have points added to your driver's record back in your home state.
+If you blow off any tickets or fines that you incur while traveling, the car rental agency will connect the fines back to you — along with a hefty administrative surcharge.

 Consider your backup resources.
 As for the other possible charges related to car's impoundment, you might have no recourse there either.
 Any CDW (Collision Damage Waiver) insurance from the car rental company typically won't help you, since it is meant to cover costs for damages to the car itself.
 Similarly, your AAA membership will not be of much help—membershiip can help when you need to have car towed or repaired, but it can't liberate an impounded one.